 Generally speaking, if you want tighter control over the appearance of your pages, fixed widths might be the route you have to take.
 People who have graphical elements on their page that must absolutely align with other graphics or text will probably need to use a fixed layout, or your images may not appear where they are supposed to when your visitors use a monitor with a different resolution than you.

-If you do not need such a tight control, you can freely use relative widths for your site, although you may still want to test your page under a 1024x768 resolution to see if your layout and alignment goes askew under a lower resolution.
+If you do not need such tight control, you can freely use relative widths for your site, although you may still want to test your page under a 1024x768 resolution to see if your layout and alignment goes askew under a lower resolution.

 Incidentally, using fixed widths does not mean that your page will look fine under higher resolutions.
-If your page has a fixed width of say 800 pixels, and a visitor using a 1900x1200 resolution system views that page, he'll see an undistorted copy of your page in a sea of white space.
-Like I said, neither of these solutions are perfect.
+If your page has a fixed width of say 800 pixels, and a visitor using a 1920x1200 resolution system views that page, he'll see an undistorted copy of your page in a sea of white space.
+Like I said, neither of these solutions is perfect.
 We're not talking about a printed medium here, where the paper size is fixed the moment you choose it.
 A web page has to work under a very large set of possible conditions.

 Those wondering how to implement either fixed or relative widths on your site may want to take a look at the following tutorials as starting points.